Pioneered by Talkory.ai

 Which AI models are used in Recursive Correction?

-Talkory.ai uses ChatGPT (OpenAI), Claude (Anthropic), Gemini (Google), Grok (xAI), and Perplexity Sonar, five of the leading large language models, in its Recursive Correction process.
+Talkory.ai uses ChatGPT (OpenAI), Claude (Anthropic), Gemini (Google), Grok (xAI), and Perplexity Sonar.
+Five of the leading large language models, all running through the Recursive Correction process.

 How many rounds does Recursive Correction run?

-Talkory.ai runs Recursive Correction until model agreement stabilises or a set number of correction rounds is reached.
-Each round raises the confidence score.
-You can see the full correction history in the platform's transparency view.
+Talkory.ai runs Recursive Correction until model agreement stabilises, or until a set number of correction rounds is reached.
+Each round pushes the confidence score higher.
+The full correction history is visible in the platform's transparency view.

 Is Recursive Correction useful for coding questions?

-Yes, this is one of the strongest use cases.
-Recursive Correction consistently catches bugs, edge cases, and suboptimal implementations by having one model's code reviewed by four others.
-The final solution reflects the best practices and catches from all five models.
+Yes.
+Coding is one of the strongest use cases.
+Recursive Correction consistently catches bugs, edge cases, and suboptimal implementations because each model reviews and refines its own code.
+Five independently self-corrected solutions are then synthesised into a final answer that draws on best practices from all five models.

 Can I use Recursive Correction for free?